 Internal walls

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Some shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.

-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Some loose flooring was detected under foot particularly at first floor level, and future patch repair may be required.
+Floors including sub-floors

+Repair category 1

+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 1 Notes Some user wear was noted, particularly to kitchen worktops however within the limitations of our inspection, no significant defects were noted.
+Decay was noted to a section of skirting board within the entrance vestibule which may require future replacement.